chris-graham/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > ls -l, ls -R, ls -a, ls -F, ls -t; I alias ll to ls -Fal on my machine, so that gets used a lot. -R and -t are new to me and seem pretty useful.
+> > ls -l, ls -R, ls -a, ls -F, ls -t.
+I alias ll to ls -Fal on my machine, so that gets used a lot. -R and -t are new to me and seem pretty useful.

 ---